prrvchr/jdbcDriverOOo/README.md

 ### How to update the JDBC driver:

+If you want to update an embedded HsqlDB database (single odb file), please refer to the section: [How to migrate an embedded database][33].

 It is possible to update the JDBC driver (hsqldb.jar, h2.jar, derbytools.jar) to a newer version.
 If you use HsqlDB as database, follow these steps:
 1. Make a copy (backup) of the folder containing your database.